The Stunning Chagall Windows in Zurich: The Medieval Fraumunster Church

 It is said that Chagall sat inside the church and felt so inspired that he decided to take on this massive project, despite his age.
 Indeed it astonished everyone when 80 year old Chagall accepted this huge commission.

 “Stained glass has to be serious and passionate.
 It has to live through the perception of light.”
 Marc Chagall Quotes.

 Marc Chagall led a secular life in his adult years.
 However as a child, Chagall grew up in a very religious Jewish family in Russia.
 As expected of all Jewish boys, he studied in a religious primary school that focused on biblical studies.

-It is therefore not surprising that Chagall, although not a practicing Jew, was knowledgable and felt comfortable around religious themes.
-In fact, many of his paintings throughout his entire artistic life included religious elements.
+It is therefore not surprising that Chagall, although not a practicing Jew, was extremely knowledgeable and felt comfortable around religious themes.
+In fact, many of his paintings throughout his artistic life included religious elements.
 Chagall’s religious background remained imprinted within his soul and he expressed it through his art.

-Chagall felt comfortable with a commision from the church as he was able to apply his broad knowledge of the old testament.
+The Jewish artist felt comfortable with a commission from the church as he was able to apply his broad knowledge of the old testament.